arckymx/IndoDapoer/DataCleaningIndoDapoer.md

 ~~~

 ## (2) casting the data
-Using 'dcast', the data will be reshaped to show the following column structure: Year,Province~Indicator
+Using 'dcast' to reshape the data to show the following columns: Year,Province~Indicator (e.g. Year, Province, GDP, Labor, Unemployment, and so on)
 ~~~
 mycast <- dcast(mymelt,Year+Province~Indicator, value.var = "Value")
-##
+# Examine the result
+head(mycast)
+# Export the data
+write.csv(mycast, "dapoerR.csv")
 ~~~

-## (3) casting the data 2
+## (3) casting the data (ver2)
-This s
+Using 'dcast' to reshape the data to show the following columns: Province~Indicator